MicrosoftDocs/win32/desktop-src/winmessenger/im-messengercontacts.md

 ---
 title: MessengerContacts object
 description: Do not use.
 The MessengerContacts object corresponds to the IMessengerContacts interface.
-It is a collection object of contacts in the contact list. ms.assetid: '63eb71fc-1530-4e87-be6f-c03cc5c40c4a'
+It is a collection object of contacts in the contact list. ms.assetid: 63eb71fc-1530-4e87-be6f-c03cc5c40c4a
+keywords:
+- MessengerContacts object Windows Messenger
-keywords: ["MessengerContacts object Windows Messenger", "MessengerContacts object Windows Messenger , described"]
+- MessengerContacts object Windows Messenger , described
 topic_type:
 - apiref
 api_name: